 The player in my game who the looney was begging from is a tough-to-read player who had a lot of chips, but if there is a clear

 weakness in his game is that he sometimes does not pay attention.

 So, this was perfect.
-The loon was constantly distracting him, until another player finally had the floorman shoo the loon away.
+The loon was constantly distracting him, until another player finally got the floorman shoo the looney away.

-Of course the looney happened to be the player, Ellix Powers, who ESPN showed fabulously melting down in that Limit Hold'em event the night before.
-It was such
+Of course the looney happened to be the player, Ellix Powers, who ESPN showed fabulously melting down in that Limit Hold'em event the night before!

-a great, concrete lesson in how ego will kill a player, especially one who, to be blunt, shouldn't be as egotistical about his skill as he is.
+It was a great, concrete lesson in how ego will kill a player, especially one who, to be blunt, should not be as egotistical about his skill as he is.

 While it is somewhat sad to see these busted crazies buzzing around poker rooms, it also is a reason why poker is so profitable to sensible players.